-ICG offers a variety of research experience placements aimed at providing experience of working as an academic scientist to students ranging in age from Year 10 to undergraduate.
+ICG offers a variety of research experience placements aimed at providing experience of working as an academic scientist.

 - Year 12 4-6 week summer “Nuffield Research Scheme”